jdx/mise/README.md

 ### Windows support?

-This is unlikely to ever happen since this leverages the vast ecosystem of asdf plugins which are built on Bash scripts.
+This is something we'd like to add! https://github.com/jdxcode/rtx/discussions/66

-At some point it may be worth exploring an alternate plugin format that would be Windows compatible.
+It's not a near-term goal and it would require plugin modifications, but it should be feasible.

 ## Commands